-Birth Skills workshop-

 How we do it

-Although there is a lot of information-sharing, the main focus is on lots of practical exercises, explorations and mini ‘birth rehearsals’, so you can experience and understand the skills and practices first-hand, in your body.
+Although there is a lot of information-sharing, the main focus is on lots of practical exercises, explorations and mini ‘birth rehearsals’, so you and your birth partner can experience and understand the skills and practices first-hand, in your body.

 The aim is to provide you with an opportunity to feel, understand & remember first and foremost with your body, rather than with your head (but don’t worry, you will get handouts as a helpful reminder too).